jaiarobotics/jaiabot-hydro/src/doc/markdown/page25_embedded_setup.md

 - `first-boot.preseed.yml`: The previously discussed preseed file specific to the bot or hub being configured.

 These files are separated to reduce clutter in the first-boot.preseed.yml file.
 The source for both of these files is in `jaiabot/rootfs/customization/includes.chroot/etc/jaiabot/init`.

-### Fleet configuration

-- Add the bot or hub to the appropriate fleet VPN on vpn.jaia.tech (using the public key in `/etc/wireguard/publickey`).
-See the [VPN documentation](page55_vpn.md) for more details.

 ## Systemd